The Summertown Singers

-Since our last trip to Andalucia in 2006, the choir has sung in Italy, France and more of Spain.
+Since our last trip to Andalucia in 2006, the choir has sung in Italy, France, more of Spain, Latvia, Portugal and Romania.
 A few examples of the highlights are raising 35,000 euros in one night for a stroke unit in Madrid, performing in one of La Rioja’s most prestigious wineries, singing Catalan folk songs to a standing ovation in Barcelona, rehearsing in a 12th century Bishop’s Palace in France, and performing Byrd’s Four Part Mass to a congregation of 700 in Santo Domingo, Spain.

 The Summertown Singers is a small (around 30) unaccompanied chamber choir and, by definition, singers are more exposed, music can be more complex and some sight reading skills are useful.
 Although it is independent of Summertown Choral Society, Duncan is always delighted to hear from suitable singers.
 If unsure, a very informal audition can be arranged.